-Additionally, Arch and its subsidiaries are required to take into account the timing of land-clearing operations to protect threatened populations of bats - Northern Long Ear and Indiana bats in particular - during the warmer seasons.
-Hibernacula are identified and protective measures are taken to prevent disturbance of hibernating populations.
+Additionally, Arch and its subsidiaries are required to take into account the timing of land-clearing operations to protect threatened populations of bats-Northern Long Ear and Indiana bats in particular-during the warmer seasons.
+Hibernacula, or places of refuge for wildlife, are identified and protective measures are taken to prevent disturbance of hibernating populations.

-All of these measures and many more like them are critical components of Arch's broad commitment to identifying the impacts of our operations on ecological systems, biodiversity, and areas of high conservation value.
+These measures and many more like them are critical components of Arch's broad commitment to identifying and mitigating the impacts of our operations on ecological systems, biodiversity, and areas of high conservation value.